bitsf/yotoy/README.md

 # Project Title

-YYToy is a CLI based Swiss Army Knife for Developer implemented in the golang language.
+YoToy is a CLI based Swiss Army Knife for Developer implemented in the golang language.
 Inspired by [DevToys](https://github.com/DevToys-app/DevToys).

 ## Description

-YYToy is a command-line tool written in Go that is similar to DevToys, which can process text data in various ways and process text in pipeline.
+YoToy is a command-line tool written in Go that is similar to DevToys, which can process text data in various ways and process text in pipeline.

 ## Features